yeazin/Django_Custom_User_Model/README.md

 # Django_Custom_User_Model

-This repository is made for custom user
+This repository is made for customizing django default user model.